 Stay with student, call for help if necessary.
 DO NOT LEAVE STUDENT UNATTENDED.
 Give reassurance.
 Assist child to sit/lie down.

-Give antihistamine according to the child's allergy treatment plan/individual.

-health care plan.

-Locate adrenaline auto-injector(s), if prescribed

-Monitor student and provide further assessment as needed.

-Phone parent/quardian/emergency contact to update.
+Give antihistamine according to the child's allergy treatment plan/individual. health care plan.
+Locate adrenaline auto-injector(s), if prescribed Monitor student and provide further assessment as needed.
+Phone parent/guardian/emergency contact to update.

+Watch for signs of ANAPHYLAXIS (Life-threatening allergic reaction):

 Airway: Persistent cough

 Hoarse voice

 Difficulty swallowing, swollen tongue

 Breathing: Difficult or noisy breathing

 Wheeze or persistent cough

-Consciousness: Persistent dizziness
+C onsciousness: Persistent dizziness

 Becoming pale or floppy

 Suddenly sleepy, collapse, unconscious

-IF ANY ONE (or more) of these signs are present:
+IF ANY ONE (or more) of these signs are presen

+1. Lie student flat with legs raised: (if breathing is difficult, allow

+e breathing easier)

-- 1. Lie student flat with legs raised: (if breathing is difficult, allow student to sit to make breathing easier) - 2.
-Use Adrenaline auto-injector without delay - 3.
-If the student is conscious and able, they should be encouraged to self-administer the Adrenaline auto-injector under supervision. - 4.
+- 2. Use Adrenaline auto-injector without delay - 3.
+If the student is conscious and able, they should be encouraged to selfadminister the Adrenaline auto-injector under supervision. - 4.
 All of the injectors are to be administered into the mid-outer area of the thigh, through light clothing if necessary.
 The injection technique varies between brands.
 If you have to assist in using the Adrenaline auto injector, read the simple instructions on the barrel of the injector itself. - 5.
 Every time you use an adrenaline auto-injector: